Speak Now, Speak Life

 The Importance of Talking to Your Family About Donation

-When someone does not register as an organ, eye or tissue donor the decision to donate is left with their immediate family.
-To care for your family during a difficult time, you should start a conversation about each person’s personal, end-of-life wishes.
-Having these conversations at home help relieve a family from making these important decisions at a hospital during a time of unthinkable loss.
+When someone does not register as an organ, eye, or tissue donor, the decision to donate is left with their immediate family.
+To care for your family during a difficult time, start a conversation about each person’s end-of-life wishes.
+Having these conversations at home helps relieve a family from making these critical decisions at a hospital during a time of unthinkable loss.

 The Power to Save 8 Lives through Organ Donation